tescobaritto/HTB-walkthroughs/MonitorsTwo.md

 ```
 And we got euid=0(root) which is equal to root priveleges!
 ## Conclusion
-This box was really fun, it was simple but tinteresting i learned a bit about docker containers hope you also learned something, have good day and good luck on your next challenges!
+This box was really fun, it was simple but interesting i learned a bit about docker containers hope you also learned something, have good day and good luck on your next challenges!